 Global contexts direct learning towards independent and shared inquiry into our common humanity and shared guardianship of the planet.
-Using the world as the broadest context for learning, and processes.
+Using the world as the broadest context for learning,

+- identities and relationships

 - orientation in space and time

 - personal and cultural expression

 - scientific and technical innovation

 - globalization and sustainability

 - fairness and development.